Time in Australia

 Standard time was introduced in the 1890s when all of the Australian colonies adopted it.
 Before the switch to standard time zones, each local city or town was free to determine its local time, called local mean time.
 Western Australia uses Western Standard Time; South Australia and the Northern Territory use Central Standard Time; while New South Wales, Queensland, Tasmania, Victoria, Jervis Bay Territory and the Australian Capital Territory use Eastern Standard Time.
-Daylight saving time is not currently used in Western Australia, the Northern Territory, or Queensland.
+Daylight saving time is not used in Western Australia, the Northern Territory, or Queensland.

 The Cocos (Keeling) Islands uses UTC+06:30 year round, Christmas Island uses UTC+07:00 year round, while Norfolk Island uses UTC+11:00 as standard time and UTC+12:00 as daylight saving time.